 Most of my adult career has been about history.
-I started off as an archaeologist but when it all got a bit too dusty, wet and cold I moved inside.
-I’ve worked or volunteered for a variety of venerable organisations such as the British Museum, the Museum of London, National Museums Scotland and others.
+I started off as an archaeologist working in this country as well brief stints in Ireland and Cyprus.
+I’ve worked for a variety of venerable organisations such as the British Museum, the Museum of London, National Museums Scotland and others.

 I was awarded a grant by English Heritage to do an MA in Artefacts at University College London and subsequently wrote two books Archaeological Finds: An Identification Guide and An Archaeological Finds Manual.

 Before long it was only natural I should get interested in LGBT history and worked for LAGNA, the Lesbian and Gay Newsmedia Archive.
 I was also contracted to work with the Museum of London on their Reassessing What We Collect project.

 Having moved back to my native Wales I have worked almost exclusively on raising awareness of Welsh LGBT history which is very under represented in British LGBT history.